 Super 7 Units – Depending on the previous knowledge of your students, I would start with a Super 7 Unit either present, either as a review or to introduce important words.
 You could even keep going with the Sweet 16 as well.

-Novels – If you are able to get funding for a class set of novels, I would start with El capibara con botas in Spanish 1. (after about unit 5 of SOMOS).
-If your Spanish 2 students have not yet read a novel, I would start with Brandon Brown quiere un perro or Tumba.
-If they have read a book, I would do Esperanza or Fiesta Fatal.
+If your Spanish 2 students have not yet read a novel, I would start with Teaching the Novel Peter va a Colombia or Tumba.
+If they have read a book, I would do Esperanza or El Silbón de Venezuela

 Sr. Wooly – These songs hook students in Spanish class and provide a nice break from always giving the input yourself.